 You’re in a quandary.
 A friend has offered you a pet cat, a beautiful Siamese with blue eyes, the unmistakable dark face of a Siamese, and an off-white fur.
 Her eyes are giving you that Take-Me-Home looks cats use when they want something from you.
 And what does this cat want?
 She wants you to take her home.
 You hesitate, wondering if a Siamese will make a good pet.

 Do Siamese Make Good Pets?
-Siamese cats have both positive and negative qualities.
+Siamese cats are good pets.
 They are friendly, active cats with distinct personalities who make excellent companions.
-Besides, Siamese cats are intelligent cats who are highly trainable.
+Siamese cats are intelligent cats who are highly trainable.
 However, Siamese cats have a different meow, and they are extremely talkative.
 Due to their activity level and intelligence, they can cause more mischief than other cats.

 Siamese cats also are more dependent on human interaction that many other cats, so keeping them alone for long is not advised.
 But whether they make good pets is determined on what you want from a cat.